 With teamwork planning, collaboration and support efforts, the project can be complete October-December 2025.
+Chapter officials election and position turnover including staff will be a challenge.

+ΔPPENU

-Chapter officials election and position turnover including staff will be a challenge. ☐ document attached (d) Identify who will be responsible for implementing the Program or Project: Community Service Coordinator, a permanent project manager and project coordinator.
-A chapter planner position would be very appropriate. (e) Explain who will be responsible for operations and maintenance costs for the Project once completed, and how such costs will be funded The Chapter Administration, Chapter Officials and the homeownership and use of special Navajo Nation funds. ☐ document attached (f) State which of the 66 Fiscal Recovery Fund expenditure categories in the attached U.S. Department of the Treasury Appendix 1 listing the proposed Program or Project falls under, and explain the reason why: 3.12 Other Housing Assistance.
+(d) Identify who will be responsible for implementing the Program or Project:

+Community Service Coordinator, a permanent project manager and project coordinator.
+A chapter planner position would be very appropriate.

+(e) Explain who will be responsible for operations and maintenance costs for the Project once completed, and how such costs will be funded prospectively:

+The Chapter Administration, Chapter Officials and the homeownership and use of special Navajo Nation funds.

+(f) State which of the 66 Fiscal Recovery Fund expenditure categories in the attached U.S. Department of the Treasury Appendix 1 listing the proposed Program or Project falls under, and explain the reason why:

+3.12 Other Housing Assistance.

 In March, the federal government passed its \$2.2 trillion coronavirus stimulus package, which allocated \$8 billion to tribal governments.
 Of that, \$300 million was to be earmarked for federal Indian housing programs.
 This funding, coupled with lessons learned from recent success stories offers a way forward - obtain Chapter governance certification and seek affordable housing grants.
 "Homelessness is categorized by overcrowding, not individuals living on the streets".
 Our Navajo values impel us to care for one another under the same roof in most cases whether we have space or not.

 Part 3.
 Additional documents.

-List here all additional supporting documents attached to this FRF Expenditure Plan (or indicate N/A): General housing information.
+List here all additional supporting documents attached to this FRF Expenditure Plan (or indicate N/A):

+1. General housing information.
 ARPA funds applications previously developed.

-Sample assessments conducted by administrative staff. ☐ Chapter Resolution attached Part 4.
+2. Sample assessments conducted by administrative staff.

+Chapter Resolution attached

+Part 4.
 Affirmation by Funding Recipient.

-The state of Figure 1 at the presint of Figure 1 Personal Personal Funds and the implementation of this FRF Expenditure Plan shall be in accordance with Resolution No. CJY-41-21, the ARPA, ARPA Regulations, and with all applicable federal and Navajo Nation laws, regulations, and policies: Chapter's Approved by: Manager Approved by: Approved by: Approved by: Signature of Chapter President (or VESP-resident) Approved by: Signature of Chapter President (or VESP-resident) Approved by: Signature of Chapter ASO 12/12/2022 Approved to submit for Review.
+Funding Recipient affirms that its receipt of Fiscal Recovery Funds and the implementation of this FRF Expenditure Plan shall be in accordance with Resolution No. CJY-41-21, the ARPA, ARPA Regulations, and with all applicable federal and Navajo Nation laws, regulations, and policies:

+Chapter's Preparer: MAN Approved by: Magani

+• stanget of Preparat CONTACT PERSON signifure of Chapter President (or Vice-President)

+Approved by: Shilson Approved by: Amlate Di 12/12/2022

+signature of CSC signature of Chapter ASO

+Approved to submit for Review Sign MATZES

+storestore of OCD Director